changeableface/HYD6000/README.md

 ---
 title: Sofar HYD6000-ES ModbusRead
-author: Andy Whittaker
+author: Andy Whittaker, Matt Morgan
-tags: 'Modbus, Node-RED, Emon, RS485, Sofar Inverter, Hybrid, HYD6000-ES'
+tags: 'Modbus, Emon, RS485, Sofar Inverter, Hybrid, HYD6000-ES'
 categories: Solar PV
-date: '2020-05-28'
+date: '2021-05-11'

 ---
 <h1 id="sofar-hyd6000-es-modbusread">Sofar HYD6000-ES ModbusRead
 </h1>This is a very badly written Python Script to Request and Read Data from the HYD6000 Inverter RS485 Port and Write To EmonCMS (or EmonPi).

-Since we require the script to be called at regular intervals, I have also included a very simple Node-RED script to call the Python code (currently) at 30 second intervals.
+Since we require the script to be called at regular intervals, I have also included a very simple CRONTAB command and run script to call the Python code (currently) at 5 second intervals.
 <h2 id="interfacing-with-the-hyd6000">Interfacing with the HYD6000
 </h2>We require to interface between the Raspberry Pi and the Sofar HYD6000 inverter via RS485.
 On the bottom of the HYD6000 you can find the interface connections.